 During the preschool years, kids go from toddlers who throw tantrums to kids who are more willing to cooperate and want to please their parents.
 They also want to do things themselves, but are willing to learn from mom and dad.
 This give-and-take creates opportunities for parents to teach kids about healthy food choices in new and exciting ways.

 A balanced diet gives kids the nutrients necessary for healthy growth and development and the energy for exploration.
-Through eating right and playing a lot, preschoolers can maintain a healthy weight and stay energized as they get ready for the next big step in their young lives: kindergarten.
+Through eating right and active play, preschoolers can maintain a healthy weight and stay energized as they get ready for the next big step in their young lives: kindergarten.